 Grantville real estate is some of the most expensive in Pennsylvania, although Grantville house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Grantville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Grantville are a mix of both white- and blue-collar jobs.
-Overall, Grantville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Grantville who work in office and administrative support (12.16%), management occupations (11.94%), and sales jobs (8.86%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grantville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Grantville is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Grantville who work in office and administrative support (13.92%), management occupations (12.12%), and sales jobs (9.49%).

-The overall education level of Grantville is somewhat higher than in the average US city of 21.84%: 27.04% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Grantville who are college-educated is somewhat higher than the average US community of 21.84%: 27.94% of adults in Grantville have at least a bachelor's degree.

 The most common language spoken in Grantville is English.
 Other important languages spoken here include Spanish and Polish.